Ruben’s Quest to Make Olympic History

 by Competing in Five Olympics

 Always challenge yourself.

 Get passionate about your goals.

 Age is Just a Number

-Ruben believes that with modern training methods, proper nutrition, and mental toughness techniques, it will become more and more common for older athletes to compete in the Olympics.
+Ruben believes that with modern training methods, proper nutrition, modern medicine, and mental toughness techniques, it will become more and more common for older athletes to compete in the Olympics.

 Life expectancies will get higher.
 100 will be the new 60.
 People won’t have mid-life crises until they are in their eighties.

 People will be in their prime in their 50s and 60s.

 So don’t use your age as an excuse to not pursue a goal that’s important to you.
 Age is just a number.
 It’s meaningless.

 Just focus on your dream, surround yourself with like-minded mentors and coaches, stay positive, hopeful, and optimistic, and astound the world with the great things you do.